Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Minimum Dwell Time Computation

 where $\kappa$ denotes the condition number for the spectral norm, namely $\kappa(A)= \|A\|\|A^{-1}\|.$ Therefore, using Theorem~\ref{th:nondefective_dwell}, the bimodal switched system is stable if

 It is known that eigenvectors can be scaled by any nonzero scalar.
-Then, an eigenvector matrix multiplied from right by a nonsingular diagonal matrix is also an eigenvector matrix.
+Then, an eigenvector matrix multiplied {on the} right by a nonsingular diagonal matrix is also an eigenvector matrix.
 Let $\mathcal D$ denote the set of nonsingular diagonal matrices.
-Consider the eigenvector matrices $V_1$, $V_2$.
-Let $\bar V_1$, $\bar V_2$ be the new eigenvector matrices obtained from scaling columns of $V_1$, $V_2$ using $D_1$, $D_2 \in \mathcal D$, respectively.
+Consider the eigenvector matrices $P_1$, $P_2$.
+Let $\bar P_1$, $\bar P_2$ be the new eigenvector matrices obtained {by} scaling columns of $P_1$, $P_2$ using $D_1$, $D_2 \in \mathcal D$, respectively.
 Then, we have